cuprous-au/vega-view/README.md

 $data | vega view $title $spec
 ```

 This produces a single bar with height representing the sum of the `b` column in the data.
-A more interesting bar graph would divide the data up into categories:
+A more interesting bar graph would divide the data up into categories.
+Identifying the category fields and putting it as a one-liner:

 ```nushell
 open example.json | vega view "Stacked Bar Example" (vega bar b --category=t --subcategory=a)